futurestudio/nodejs-tutorials-hapi/README.md

 # hapi Tutorial Series
-This repository contains sample code for the [hapi tutorial series](https://futurestud.io/blog/hapi-get-your-server-up-and-running) that is published within the Future Studio University.
+This repository contains code examples for the [hapi tutorial series](https://futurestud.io/blog/hapi-get-your-server-up-and-running) that is published within the Future Studio University.

 ## Dependencies
-You need to have the following Tools intalled on your machine:
+You need the following tools installed on your machine to actually run the individual examples:

 - Node.js
 - NPM